 The Blackout Period for the purposes of the ASX Listing Rules is a “Closed Period”.

-No trading in the Company’s Securities may occur during a Blackout Period (Closed Periods) without the permission of the Managing Director or the Chairman (as applicable) (and the Chairman in the case of the Managing Director (if applicable) or any one of the other directors in the case of the Chairman).
+No trading in the Company’s Securities may occur during a Blackout Period (Closed Periods) without the permission of the Chief Executive Officer (CEO) / Managing Director (MD) (or in the case of the CEO/MD, the Chairman or in the case of the Chairman, the Company Secretary.
 Permission will ordinarily only be granted in exceptional circumstances (see section 7.4 below).

 Outside a prohibited Blackout Period, the laws prohibiting insider trading continue to apply to Designated Persons.
 Refer to section 3 of this Policy for further details.